Series A Preferred Equity and Derivative Liability

 We analyzed the amendment to the Series A preferred units and determined that the amendment should be accounted for prospectively as a modification to the Series A preferred units.
 Additionally, as part of our assessment, we further considered whether the amendment resulted in any additional embedded features being bifurcated and accounted for separately as a freestanding derivative in accordance with ASC 815.

 Based on our analysis, we determined that the amendment to the Applicable Premium resulted in multiple redemption features which require the payment of the Applicable Premium as part of the settlement amount to be bifurcated from the Series A preferred units and accounted for separately as a freestanding derivative.
 The guidance in ASC 815 requires that in instances where multiple embedded features are bifurcated from the host contract, the bifurcated features shall be combined into a single compound derivative.
-Accordingly, the Company recognizes the compound derivative at fair value and adjusts the compound derivative to fair value at each reporting period.
-The compound derivative is subject to re-measurement at each balance sheet date until the settlement of the derivative occurs, and any change in fair value is recognized in the Company’s unaudited consolidated statement of operations.
+Accordingly, the Company recognized the compound derivative at fair value and adjusted the compound derivative to fair value at each reporting period.
+The compound derivative was subject to re-measurement at each balance sheet date until the settlement of the derivative occurred with any changes in fair value recognized in the Company’s unaudited consolidated statement of operations.

-In February 2022, in conjunction with the Business Combination, the Series A preferred units were redeemed for $134,698, including $8,265 of applicable premium that was placed in an escrow account and reported as restricted cash as of March 31, 2022 (the "Applicable Premium").
-The remaining $26,203 of Series A preferred units were exchanged certain shares of Class A Common Stock in connection with the PIPE investment.
+In February 2022, in conjunction with the Business Combination, the Series A preferred units were redeemed for $134,698, including $8,265 of applicable premium that was placed in an escrow account and reported as restricted cash (the "Applicable Premium").
+The remaining $26,203 of Series A preferred units were exchanged for shares of Class A Common Stock in connection with the Business Combination.